Rurutia1027/Spring-Microservices-TX/design_documents/04-flexible-transactions-v3.md

 - Suitable for **short-duration** business transactions, such as **account processing and payment transactions**.

 ## Service Modes Used
-- TCC operations, compensation operations, and query operations.
+- TCC operations, compensation operations, idempotent, and query operations.

 ## Solution Characteristics
 - Independenty of specific service frameworks (applicable in RPC architectures).